Contents

 Banana

-A long, curved fruit with a yellow or green skin and a soft, sweet flesh.
+A long, curved fruit with yellow skin and sweet flesh.

 Raspberry